guillaumelobet/science_valorisation/readme.md

+# Scientific valorisation
-# Scientific valorisation: getting the most out of your research
+## Getting the most out of your research

 	Guillaume Lobet
 	University of Liege - PhytoSYSTEMS